zethon/ttvg/docs/scenes-dev.md

 _scenes.emplace("PoliceStation", std::make_shared<Scene>("PoliceStation", resmgr, target, _player)); // new scene!
 ```
 * Create a transition point from an existing (source) scene to the new scene.
 For example, we would add a transition in the *tucson.json* file in order to allow the player to enter the police station.
 See **Transitions** below.
 * Create a transition from the new scene to the source.
-For example, we want to the player to be able to exit the police stationa and return to the map of Tucson.
+For example, we want to the player to be able to exit the police station and return to the map of Tucson.

-After these steps the new scene should be navigable within the game.
+After these steps are completed, the new scene should be navigable within the game.

 ## Scene Configuration

 When a `Scene` object is constructed, a corresponding JSON configuration file is loaded.
-The configuration filename is the same as the scene's name in the `/resources/maps` folder.
-For example, the "EuclidHouse" scene in our example above has a configuation file of `resources/maps/EuclidHouse.json` (the filenames **are** case sensative).
+The configuration filename is scene's name with the ".json" extension in the `/resources/maps` folder.
+For example, the "PoliceStation" scene in our example above has a configuation file of `resources/maps/PoliceStation.json`.

 The configuration file defines several things including: